 As Owner and Managing Director of Jackfruit Marketing, Jackie Kassteen is often on the road delivering inspiring keynotes and interactive masterclasses to an international education audience.

-Over the last few years, Jackie has given over 65 talks on 4 continents for audiences ranging in size from 15 to 1,500 people.
+In the last few years, Jackie has given over 80 talks on 4 continents for audiences ranging in size from 15 to 1,500 people.

 Below is an overview of some of Jackie's appearances in 2017.
+You can also learn more about how she began speaking on stages around the world or review her 2018 speaking gigs.
 If you'd like to know more about her talks in recent years, feel free to contact us.

 Content Marketing Masterclass: